Trans girl told not to wear dress for Mississippi graduation, lawsuit claims - ExBulletin

 Trans girl told not to wear dress for Mississippi graduation, lawsuit claims

-A Mississippi school district is refusing to let a transgender girl wear a dress and heeled shoes with her graduation cap and gown for high school graduation this weekend, her family said in a federal lawsuit against the district.
+JACKSON, Miss.
+A Mississippi school district is refusing to let a transgender girl wear a dress and heels with her cap and graduation gown for high school graduation this weekend, her family said in a federal lawsuit against the district.

 The lawsuit filed Thursday demands that the Harrison County School District allow the 17-year-old to wear whatever she wants as she and her classmates graduate from Harrison Central High School on Saturday.